Je’nique Harewood (MBA ’21) has received the Leslie Adkins Endowed Scholarship from The Consortium.

-Harewood is represents the very best of UNC Kenan-Flagler’s core values: excellence, leadership, integrity, inclusion, community and teamwork.
+Harewood is represents the very best of UNC Kenan-Flagler’s core values.
 She is a Consortium member, club leader, Business Communication Center consultant, teaching assistant and Kenan Scholar.
 She and her classmates founded the Black Business Student Association (BBSA) and she now serves as its co-president, leading the way for future student leaders.

 Born and raised in Trinidad and Tobago, Harewood moved to Washington, D.C. where she attended Howard University.
 She has worked with nonprofit organizations and as an operations director in private wealth management at Morgan Stanley.
 At UNC Kenan-Flagler she is focusing on marketing and data analytics and will join Verizon after she graduates.